 Melissa Smith: It’s really changed a lot.
 But I don’t think what people really saw coming way back when was that it was also going to change the way many workers can get work done and report into work and start their own businesses.

 Melissa Smith: When I talk about remote working, it’s nothing new.
 It seems different because now I’m outside the office and someone’s in their office.
-But the times where someone that I worked with was always in the office with me, I just can’t even remember those times.
+But the times when someone that I worked with was always in the office with me, I just can’t even remember those times.
 We were communicating by email, by text, by video chat.
 They were never in the office.
 So essentially we were remote working.
 I just happen to be remote working from inside the office and now I no longer have to do that.